 Guest speakers for the Q&A will be director, Scott Rosenbaum, producer, Tony Grazia and former musical director and lead guitarist in the Gregg Allman Band, Scott Sharrard, who also appears in the film.
 Tom Needham, vice chair of LIMHoF and host of WUSB 90.1 FM’s Sounds of Film will moderate the Q&A.

 Advance combo tickets for the concert/film are available at portjeffdocumentaryseries.com/ticketsvenues.
 Doors will open at 5:30 PM.
 Tickets to just the film at 7:00 PM, as available, will be sold at the door (no credit cards. please).
 The doors will open just for the film at approx. 6:50 PM.

-The Long Island Music Hall of Fame is a is a 501(c)(3) not-for-profit organization dedicated to recognizing the significant achievements of musicians who were either born or spent a significant part of their career on Long Island, Including Nassau, Suffolk, Queens and Brooklyn.
+The Long Island Music and Entertainment Hall of Fame is a is a 501(c)(3) not-for-profit organization dedicated to recognizing the significant achievements of musicians who were either born or spent a significant part of their career on Long Island, Including Nassau, Suffolk, Queens and Brooklyn.
 Beyond the recognition of famed composers, musicians and artists, LIMHoF has made significant inroads in support of music education on Long Island, including Educator of Note recognitions, scholarships for music students, and a new mobile music museum designed for school visits.
-For more information on the LI Music Hall of Fame, visit their website at http://www.limusichalloffame.org/.
+For more information on the LI Music Hall of Fame, visit their website at https://www.limusichalloffame.org/.